- 04 May 2009

 An Ounce of Prevention: The Power of Public Risk Management in Stabilizing the Financial System

-Executive Summary — The present financial crisis should remind us that private financial institutions and markets cannot always be counted upon to manage risk optimally on their own.
+Overview — The present financial crisis should remind us that private financial institutions and markets cannot always be counted upon to manage risk optimally on their own.
 Almost everyone now recognizes that the government has a critical role to play—as the lender, insurer, and spender of last resort—in times of crisis.
 But effective public risk management is also needed in normal times to protect consumers and investors and to help prevent financial crises from starting in the first place.
 According to HBS professor David Moss, the biggest threat to our financial system today is posed not by commercial banks (as in 1933), but rather by systemically significant institutions (outside of commercial banking) that have the potential to trigger financial avalanches.
 The threat posed by these financial institutions is only compounded by the unprecedented federal guarantees introduced in response to the current crisis and the pervasive moral hazard they spawn.
 Under the system that Moss proposes, no financial institution would be too big to fail.
 Key concepts include:

 - Ensure financial stability in the future by identifying and regulating systemically significant institutions on an ongoing basis, before crisis strikes.